 Rockfalls, Avalanches, and Landslides

 There is little you can do to avoid rockfalls and other terrain disasters.
-But do follow smart camping practices – like not putting your tent next to a sheer cliff which a boulder could tumble off of at any moment.
+But do follow smart camping practices – like not putting your tent next to a sheer cliff that a boulder could tumble off of at any moment.

 Large animals like bears and wolves are dangerous in the wild, but they have mostly learned that people should be avoided.
 Consider that there has only been ONE deadly wolf attack in America since 2000 – and that occurred in Alaska.